awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 # Default key policy<a name="key-policy-default"></a>

+When you create a KMS key, you can specify the key policy for the new KMS key\.
+If you don't provide one, AWS KMS creates one for you\.
+The default key policy that AWS KMS uses differs depending on whether you create the key in the AWS KMS console or you use the AWS KMS API\.

 **Default key policy when you create a KMS key programmatically**
-When you create a KMS key programmatically with the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/) \(including by using the [AWS SDKs](https://aws.amazon.com/tools/#sdk), [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) or [AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/)\), you can provide a key policy for the new KMS key\.
-If you don't provide one, AWS KMS creates one for you\.
-This default key policy has one policy statement that gives the AWS account \(root user\) that owns the KMS key full access to the KMS key and enables IAM policies in the account to allow access to the KMS key\.
+When you create a KMS key programmatically with the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/) \(including by using the [AWS SDKs](https://aws.amazon.com/tools/#sdk), [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) or [AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/)\), and you don't specify a key policy, AWS KMS applies a very simple default key policy\.
+This default key policy has one policy statement that gives the AWS account that owns the KMS key permission to use IAM policies to allow access to all AWS KMS operations on the KMS key\.
 For more information about this policy statement, see [Allows access to the AWS account and enables IAM policies](#key-policy-default-allow-root-enable-iam)\.

 **Default key policy when you create a KMS key with the AWS Management Console**
-When you [create a KMS key with the AWS Management Console](create-keys.md), you can choose the IAM users, IAM roles, and AWS accounts that are given access to the KMS key\.
-The users, roles, and accounts that you choose are added to a default key policy that the console creates for you\.
-With the console, you can use the default view to view or modify this key policy, or you can work with the key policy document directly\.
-The default key policy created by the console allows the following permissions, each of which is explained in the corresponding section\.
+When you [create a KMS key with the AWS Management Console](create-keys.md), the key policy begins with the policy statement that [allows access to the AWS account and enables IAM policies](#key-policy-default-allow-root-enable-iam)\.
+The console then adds a [key administrators statement](#key-policy-default-allow-administrators), a [key users statement](#key-policy-default-allow-users), and \(for most key types\) a statement that allows principals to use the KMS key with [other AWS services](#key-policy-service-integration)\.
+You can use the features of the AWS KMS console to specify the IAM users and roles and AWS accounts who are key administrators and those who are key users \(or both\)\.

 **Permissions**
 + [Allows access to the AWS account and enables IAM policies](#key-policy-default-allow-root-enable-iam)